James is a YouTuber who enjoys making interesting food and watching many sports.

 Now I don't mean crying in the literal sense but rather crying in the sense of complaining.
 More and more high profile athletes have recently criticized officials for either calling too many penalties on them or not calling penalties on their opponents during their games.

-On October 30th during his post game interview in London, England with the press, Washington Redskin defensive back Josh Norman adamantly complained about a specific official.
+On October 30th, during his post-game interview in London, England, with the press, Washington Redskin defensive back Josh Norman adamantly complained about a specific official.
 "Who is official 88...He sucked!"
 Josh Norman said with disgust.
-During the game Norman was called for 5 penalties.
+During the game, Norman was called for five penalties.

-Later that same day across the pond in the United States, Carolina Panther's Quarterback Cam Newton complained in his post game press conference about official not calling penalties on his opponents.
+Later that same day across the pond in the United States, Carolina Panther's quarterback Cam Newton complained in his post-game press conference about official not calling penalties on his opponents.
 "At times, I don't even really feel safe!"
 Newton said.
-Newton has had only 1 "Roughing the Passer" penalty called in his favor this season.
+Newton has had only one "Roughing the Passer" penalty called in his favor this season.

-The October 30th game between the Washington Redskins and the Cincinnati Bengals held in London, England ending in a 27-27 tie.
+The October 30th game between the Washington Redskins and the Cincinnati Bengals held in London, England, ended in a 27-27 tie.
 Nobody likes a tie.
-It is also very disheartening for a competitive person to play in a game for 75 minutes (60 minutes standard and 15 minutes overtime) and not have a winner and a looser.
+It is also very disheartening for a competitive person to play in a game for 75 minutes (60 minutes standard and 15 minutes overtime) and not have a winner and a loser.

 Despite the fact that Norman did a good job of containing Green for much of the game, Green outplayed Norman on many plays.
-Of the 5 penalties, most. if not all were warranted.
+Of the five penalties, most, if not all, were warranted.
 The evidence is in the photos.
-On multiple occasions Green beat Norman and Norman grabbed Green's jersey (a penalty), made contact with Green prior to the pass arriving (a penalty), and even struck Green in the face mask (also a penalty).
+On multiple occasions, Green beat Norman, and Norman grabbed Green's jersey (a penalty), made contact with Green prior to the pass arriving (a penalty), and even struck Green in the face mask (also a penalty).

-On October 30th the Carolina Panther's lost to the Arizona Cardinals by a score of 30-20.
-Cam Newton being the Quarterback of the loosing Carolina Panther's later complained about the lack of penalties against his opponents in this game as well as other games this season.
+On October 30th, the Carolina Panther's lost to the Arizona Cardinals by a score of 30-20.
+Cam Newton being the quarterback of the losing Carolina Panther's later complained about the lack of penalties against his opponents in this game as well as other games this season.

 A lot of people believe this is a case of Cam Newton being frustrated with loosing.
 The Carolina Panther's record is 2-5.
 Newton has a history of poor sportsmanship.
 After the Panther's loss in the Super Bowl, Newton walked out of a press conference.